 The previous record was held by Spanish mountain runner, Kilian Jornet, who in 2010 managed to run to the top of Uhuru Peak and back down in 7 hours, 14 minutes.

 Mount Kilimanjaro, the highest mountain in Africa at 5,895 meters, is trekked by thousands of people every year – some figures suggest that 35,000 people attempt the summit on a yearly basis.
 On average, most trekkers take 6 days to ascend and 1 day to descend for a total trekking time of 7 days.

-The slow progress on Kilimanjaro is on account of the high altitude that can lead to severe and dangerous conditions like Acute Mountain Sickness (AMS), and it’s deadly variants, cerebral and pulmonary edema.
+The slow progress on Kilimanjaro is on account of the high altitude that can lead to severe and dangerous conditions like Acute Mountain Sickness (AMS), and its deadly variants, cerebral and pulmonary edema.

-Up to 70% of trekkers on Mount Kilimanjaro suffer AMS and many don’t make the summit because of their conditions
+Up to 50% of trekkers on Mount Kilimanjaro suffer AMS and many don’t make the summit because of their conditions

 But for Egloff, Jornet and other high altitude runners these symptoms are likely suppressed due to the speed, conditioning and their unique anatomical make-up.